wasin-waeosri/QuickStart.Elektron.EDP-RT/ERT_in_Cloud_WS_Quickstart.md

 The other optional parameters are explained in the [README.md](https://github.com/Refinitiv/websocket-api/blob/master/Applications/Examples/EDP/python/README.md) file.

-Upon execution, you will be presented with authentication and ERT in Cloud Service discovery processes via EDP Gateway REST API, then followed by initial WebSocket connection between the application and ERT in Cloud.
+Upon execution, you will be presented with authentication and ERT in Cloud Service discovery processes via RDP Gateway REST API, then followed by initial WebSocket connection between the application and ERT in Cloud.

 ```
 $>python market_price_edpgw_service_discovery.py --user user1 --password password1 --clientid QAZClienTIDZZZ..